Insights & Trends CX Contact Center

 8. Average first response time

-A lower AFRT means your team is efficiently addressing customer inquiries, leading to better experiences and potentially higher first contact resolution rates.
+A lower AFRT indicates your team is efficiently addressing customer inquiries, leading to better experiences and potentially higher first-contact resolution rates.
 In contrast, high AFRT often results in customer frustration and an increased likelihood of follow-up contacts or escalations.

 Tip to improve average first response time: Implement a ticketing or CRM system to streamline and prioritize responses based on urgency.